-A bass can usually sing from the range of E2 to E4 right above middle C. The bass clef comes in handy for this range since the notes found on the clef are where basses find their most comfortable singing range in.
+A bass can usually sing from the range of E2 to E4, right above middle C. The bass clef comes in handy for this range since the notes found on the clef are where basses find their most comfortable singing range in.

 The actual vocal range for basses differs heavily depending on the cultural music standards.
 In religious settings in Russia, basses are expected to sing as low as A1, which seems almost impossible until you look into the Guinness World Records.

 Related Post: Understanding All Vocal Ranges For Singers

-Here's a list of famous singers that are truly bass legends with rich tones, similar to alto singers.
-You'll find names from several genres including pop, rock, soul, and classical music on this list.
+Here's a list of famous vocalists that are truly bass legends with rich tones, similar to alto singers.
+You'll find names from several genres, including pop, rock, soul, and classical music on this list.

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.